Hashdump/old-hashdump-site/_wiki/tools/ssh.md

 title: SSH
 ---

 SSH or Secure SHell is a tool that allows a user remote access to a machine.
-It uses [[Encryption:PublicKeyCryptography|Public Key Cryptography]] to ensure a secure connection between the server and the client.
+It uses public key cryptography to ensure a secure connection between the server and the client.
 Some of the cool features of SSH are:

 * Remote terminal access
 * Connection proxies